 I considered the idea that he guessed that he could reveal the lie to my supervisor, and all of the Human Resources people interviewing him, but a lie to me would have consequences.
 If he didn’t confess the truth to me at that point, he would pay the consequences down the line, when I passed the tech-related questions to him.
 I also began to wonder if Charlie Ronald was being clever.
 I figured that I might have been reading too much into it, and/or giving this man too much credit, but I wondered if he was telling me about the lie to shift the guilt of the lie to me.
 It led me to wonder which party carries more guilt, the person that lies, or the person to whom they confess the lie.
 The answer seems obvious, unless the person on the other end of the lie has previously suffered the consequences of being a rat.

 “There is a price to pay for indiscretions,” my sixth grade teacher, a Sister Mary Lawrence, said to me.
 She caught me in a lie, but it was a group lie, and no one else broke the code.
 “The reward for being an honest person will come to you in the end,” she added.
 Sister Mary Lawrence was one of the more confrontational people I’ve ever met.
-She wasn’t the type that attempted to persuade the truth out of person.
-Her tactics involved brute force that wormed its way into a person’s soul.
+She wasn’t the type who attempted to persuade the truth out of person.
+Her tactics involved brute force that wormed its way into her target’s soul.
 She convinced me that my integrity was on the line.
-She informed me that I had been dishonest with her on numerous occasions, and I had.
-She informed me that once one heads down the course I was on, it becomes more and more difficult to correct the course.
+She reminded me of the times I had been dishonest with her.
+She informed me that the further we go down that road, the more difficult it is to correct the course.
 She said that if I wanted to change course, this was my opportunity.
-Her tactics were such that I think former lawyers-turned presidents John Adams and Abraham Lincoln would’ve been taking notes.
+Her tactics were such that I think former lawyers-turned presidents John Adams and Abraham Lincoln would’ve taken notes.
 She convinced me that I no longer wanted to be a dishonest person, and she broke me.
 I gave it all up.
 I gave up the names of everyone involved.
 It cost me friendships.
 They declared me a rat, and I lost all of my stature in the sixth grade world.

 The Price Paid